gjpelletier/stepAIC/README.md

 ## Example 4.
 Use Elastic Net regression to analyze diabetes data

 In this example we will use Elastic Net regression to analyze the diabetes data available from sklearn.
-The ridge function uses the sklearn.processing StandardScaler to standardize the X values by default.
+The elastic function uses the sklearn.processing StandardScaler to standardize the X values by default.
 Then the elastic function uses the standardized X values to find the best fit model using ElasticNetCV, and Ridge using MSE as the scoring criterion.

 Run the following code:
 ```